Johnstown Johnnies (1883–1961): History

 The first version of the team named the Johnnies played in 1904 in the independent Pennsylvania League, which merged to become the Tri-State League the following year.
 This team moved to Chester, Pennsylvania during the 1912 season.
 The Johnnies resurfaced in the Middle Atlantic League in 1925 and played continuously through 1942, when they had to temporarily suspend playing due to World War II.
 After the war, the team started up again in 1946 before dissolving in 1950.

 The Wilkes-Barre Barons moved to Johnstown during the 1955 season and became the latest version of the Johnnies but only lasted two seasons.
 In 1961, the Boston Red Sox had an affiliate in Johnstown named the Johnstown Red Sox.
 Eddie Popowski managed the team.
 Multiple notable players spent time with the Johnstown Red Sox, including Guido Grilli, Bob Heffner, Jerry Mallett, Al Moran, Dave Morehead, Ted Schreiber, Pete Smith, Bill Spanswick and Wilbur Wood.

-A new version of the team, known first as the Steal and then the Johnnies played in the Frontier League from 1995–2002 before moving to Florence, Kentucky and becoming the Florence Freedom.
+A new version of the team, known first as the Steal and then the Johnnies played in the Frontier League from 1995 to 2002 before moving to Florence, Kentucky and becoming the Florence Freedom.